 true for your team, VIP team members would no longer be able to use Query Monitor on your site in a situation where you require support.

-You can also set an authentication cookie which allows you to view Query Monitor output when you’re not logged in (or if you’re logged in as a user without the
+You can also set an authentication cookie that allows you to view Query Monitor output when you’re not logged in (or if you’re logged in as a user without the

 view_query_monitor capability).
-See the bottom of Query Monitor’s output for details.
+See the cog-wheel settings in Query Monitor’s output for details.